- Taking screenshots directly on your browser requires installing extensions or add-ins.

-Capturing screenshots in Windows is quite easy: You just need to press a single key and save the image or use a simple screen capturing tool.
-However, capturing screenshots from web pages can be challenging because we often need to capture a whole page.
+Capturing screenshots in Windows is quite easy: you just need to press a single key and save the image or use a simple screen capturing tool.
+However, capturing screenshots from web pages can be challenging because we often need to capture the whole page.

 It allows you to capture only what’s visible, a specific section of the screen, and of course the entire web page.
 When you choose what to capture, a new window will immediately show up.
 Here, you can save the screenshot as a PDF, as a regular image or even print it.

 You can also set a few hotkeys to take screenshots by simply pressing these keyboard keys.
 You can set a hotkey for every option this extension offers: Last Used Action, Capture Visible Part, Capture Selection, and of course Capture Entire age.

 FireShot’s premium version offers even more features.
 If you upgrade, you’ll be able to further edit your screenshot by adding annotations, graying out parts of an image, and more.

 Fireshot is currently available in Google Chrome and Mozilla Firefox only, but we’d certainly like to see it in Microsoft Edge in the future, as well.

 2. Use Adobe Acrobat Reader for taking screenshots

 If you often take screenshots and you work with PDF documents on a daily basis, we suggest using Adobe Acrobat Reader for saving screenshots.
 The tool has a built-in Snapshot feature that lets you copy an area of a PDF as an image.

 Keep in mind that this feature is only available within Acrobat Reader, you can’t use it to take screenshots on your browser.